| Weapon Care Tips Here

 list may not be comprehensive, but if you follow these guides

 you increase the life span of your weapons.
+Melee

-Weapons:
+Weapons: Tip

 and core checking: Your weapons should be made of a